shihepan/shihepan.github.io/_pages/research.md

 ## Super-Resolution Imaging via Co-design of Optical Encoder and Digital Decoder
 *In Progress*

-We aim to co-design a [D2NN](https://www.science.org/doi/full/10.1126/science.aat8084)-based optical encoder integrated with digital neural network decoders to achieve image super-resolution for sensors with limited pixel number.
-We optimize the synergy between optical encoding and digital decoding process through deep optics framework to enhance resolution beyond the native capacity of image sensors.
+We aim to co-design a [D2NN](https://www.science.org/doi/full/10.1126/science.aat8084)-based optical encoder with digital neural network decoders to achieve image super-resolution for sensors with limited pixel number.
+We optimize the synergy between optical encoding and digital decoding through end-to-end training (in a deep optics framework) to enhance resolution beyond the native capacity of image sensors.

 <br>

 ## PhyCV-Enabled Lane Line Detection for Autonomous Driving
-This was an in-class project for UCLA ECE 279AS - Physics, AI, and Algorithmic Imaging, conducted in collaboration with Ash Aggarwal and supervised by Prof. Bahram Jalali.
-Building on the idea that the [Phase Stretch Transform (PST)](https://en.wikipedia.org/wiki/Phase_stretch_transform) algorithm from [PhyCV](https://github.com/JalaliLabUCLA/phycv) is highly effective for edge detection, we applied it as a preprocessing step to improve deep neural network performance in road line detection for autonomous vehicles.
-We retrained several models with this preprocessing step and performed a comparative analysis of benchmark models with and without PST preprocessing, focusing on accuracy, robustness, generalizability, and model efficiency.
+An in-class project for UCLA ECE 279AS - Physics, AI, and Algorithmic Imaging, collaborated with Ash Aggarwal and supervised by Prof. Bahram Jalali.
+Building on the idea that the [Phase Stretch Transform (PST)](https://en.wikipedia.org/wiki/Phase_stretch_transform) algorithm from [PhyCV](https://github.com/JalaliLabUCLA/phycv) is highly effective for edge detection, we applied it as a pre-processing step to improve deep neural network performance in road line detection for autonomous vehicles.
+We retrained several models with this preprocessing step and performed a comparative analysis of these models with and without PST preprocessing, focusing on accuracy, robustness, generalizability, and model efficiency.

-The experiment preliminarily demonstrated that preprocessing with PhyCV algorithms is promising in its ability to enhance lane lines and bring out details in low-light environments:
+Our experiments preliminarily demonstrated that pre-processing with PST algorithms is promising in its ability to improve lane line detection and bring out details in low-light environments:

 <center><img src="/images/PhyCV.png" alt="phycv result" width="800"/></center>